jisotalo/node-red-contrib-ads-client/README.md

 # License

 Licensed under [MIT License](http://www.opensource.org/licenses/MIT) so commercial use is possible.
-Please respect the licens - see e, linking to this page is also much appreciated.
+Please respect the license, linking to this page is also much appreciated.

 Copyright (c) Jussi Isotalo <<j.isotalo91@gmail.com>>